jmswaney/thesis/source/03_abstract.md

 hyperdimensional statistical analysis of cerebral organoids.
 We use this pipeline to show phenotypic changes due to neurodevelopment, Zika virus infection, and changes in organoid culture protocols.
-Current cerebral organoid cultures are limited by nutrient transport since they lack a vascular system.
+Current cerebral organoid cultures lack a vascular system and are limited by nutrient transport.
 To address this issue in vitro, we fabricated synthetic vasculature by two-photon photopolymerization of polyethylene glycol-based resins.
-Printed micro-vessels were less than 100 µm in outer diameter, permeable to biomolecules through engineered pore structures, and biocompatible.
-Perfusion of vascularized cerebral organoids cultured for 30 days resulted in the expected neuronal differentiation as well as integration of the vascular network.
+Printed micro-vessels were biocompatible, less than 100 µm in outer diameter, and permeable to biomolecules through engineered pore structures.
+Perfusion of vascularized cerebral organoids cultured for 30 days resulted neuronal differentiation as well as integration of the vascular network.
 Future studies can use and build on these technical advances to further our understanding of the brain through the use of large-scale brain models.

 Thesis Supervisor: Kwanghun Chung
 Title: Professor of Chemical Engineering